 If you are 19 years of age or older before classes start, and you do not possess an OSSD, you can write the Canadian Adult Achievement Test to assess your eligibility for admission.

-There will be an additional expense of approximately $200 for textbooks and equipment in addition to the material fee included in the tuition.
+There will be an additional expense of approximately $500 for tools and equipment in addition to the material fee included in the tuition.